 After an invigorating walk on Hampstead Heath, relax with a drink at the nearby Freemason's Arms.
 There's a terrace at the front where you can watch the comings and goings of Hampstead's wealthy residents, and a gorgeous conservatory at the back, which opens onto a large, lively garden.

 Another Hampstead favourite is The Garden Gate.
 Many customers bring their dogs to the pub after a brisk walk on Hampstead Heath and the beer garden always has a good atmosphere.
 Pop along one weekend for a tasty barbecue or slap-up Sunday lunch, washed down with a pint of speciality beer.

 Tucked away from the hustle and bustle of Camden High Street, not far from Regent's Park, the Edinboro Castle comes into its own in the summer.
 The large tree-lined garden has an outdoor bar and barbecue, making it the ideal spot for a relaxed drink in the sunshine, or after dark when the fairy lights come on.

 With its wisteria covered walls and log fires, The Albion resembles a country pub.
 In fact the Islington local is a Georgian gem left over from the time when the area was fields and farmland.
-There's a pretty courtyard with trees and trailing wisteria, and a barbeque in the summer months.Find Prices
+There's a pretty courtyard with trees and trailing wisteria, and a barbeque in the summer months.Book Now

 With large terraces overlooking the river Thames, The Ship in Wandsworth is one of London's most picturesque outdoor drinking spots.
 The pub originally opened in 1786 as the Waterman's Inn.
 Today you can enjoy real ales, freshly prepared food and summer barbeques.